 Many people qualify for both major types of consumer bankruptcy.
 If this applies to you, then you will need to decide not only whether to file bankruptcy but also which type to file.
 Although it is sometimes possible to convert one type of bankruptcy to the other, it can be difficult.

-Our experienced lawyers can help you sort out your options and determine which bankruptcy chapter offers you the best protections, given your individual goals.
+Our experienced bankruptcy lawyers can help you sort out your options and determine which bankruptcy chapter offers you the best protection, given your individual goals.
 We service clients throughout Nebraska and Iowa and we are here to help.